gerritdewitt/Useful-Scripts/munki-import-automations/Microsoft-Office-Updates/ReadMe.md

 Scripts and notes for deploying various Microsoft apps and updates via Munki, including:
 * Office 2016 Updates
 * Office 2011 Updates
-* Skype for Business or Lync
 * AutoUpdate
+* Silverlight plug-in
+* Standalone apps, like Skype for Business or Teams

 ## Challenges to Deployment ##
 Microsoft uses Apple package (pkg) installers for its products; some are are distributed as packages wrapped in disk image (dmg) files.
 Munki can handle both correctly.